agreen4/UP473_S22/content/schedule/index.md

   - Chapter 7
   - Chapter 8

-* Ellen, Ingrid, and Justin Steil, The Dream Revisited: Contemporary Debates about Housing, Segregation, and Opportunity (Discussion 19)
+* Ellen, Ingrid, and Justin Steil, The Dream Revisited: Contemporary Debates about Housing, Segregation, and Opportunity (Discussion 19) <i class="fas fa-cloud-download-alt">

 ### Slides
 ### Other Resources